| Auto-Calibration

 gain adjustment procedure.
 The basic steps where PCI-1710 (12-bit

-1. Set the analog input channel AI0 as single-ended, bipolar, range
+resolution) is used as example, are described below:1.
+Set the analog input channel AI0 as single-ended, bipolar, range

 ±5 V, and set AI1 as single-ended, unipolar, range 0 to 10